 Talk containers with an IT pro for more than a minute and the conversation will inevitably turn to container management and orchestration.

-It might be easy to deploy a container, but operationalizing containers at scale — especially in concert with microservices — is not for weekend enthusiasts.
+It might be easy to deploy a container, but operationalizing containers at scale — especially in concert with microservices and multiple cloud providers — is not for weekend enthusiasts.
 It requires planning, and most experts say an orchestration tool is a must.

 [ Kubernetes terminology, demystified: Get our Kubernetes glossary cheat sheet for IT and business leaders. ]

 How do you explain Kubernetes and orchestration in plain terms that people can at least begin to understand?
-Heck, how do you even say Kubernetes?
-(Pronunciations may vary a bit, but the agreed-upon origin is from the Greek, meaning “helmsman” or “sailing master.”)
+And where did this unusual name come from?
+The agreed-upon origin is from the Greek, meaning “helmsman” or “sailing master.”

-Here’s how Red Hat technology evangelist Gordon Haff explains Kubernetes in his book, “From Software and Vats to Programs and Apps,” co-authored with Red Hat cloud strategist William Henry:
+Here’s how Red Hat technology evangelist Gordon Haff explains Kubernetes in his book, “From Pots and Vats to Programs and Apps,” co-authored with Red Hat cloud strategist William Henry:

-“Kubernetes, or k8s (k, 8 characters, s... get it?), or ‘kube’ if you’re into brevity, is an open source platform that automates Linux container operations.
+“Kubernetes, or k8s, is an open source platform that automates Linux container operations.
 It eliminates many of the manual processes involved in deploying and scaling containerized applications,” Haff and Henry write.
 “In other words, you can cluster together groups of hosts running Linux containers, and Kubernetes helps you easily and efficiently manage those clusters.”

-We put a variety of other experts, including one of Kubernetes’ original developers, to a similar task: Explain Kubernetes in plain terms that a wide audience can grasp in at least a basic sense.
+We put a variety of experts to a similar task: Explain Kubernetes in plain terms that a wide audience can grasp in at least a basic sense.
 Here’s what they had to say.
-(One of them even used a lunchbox analogy: Well done.)
+(We particularly liked the lunchbox analogy: Well done.)

 Mike Kail, CTO and cofounder at CYBRIC: “Let’s say an application environment is your old-school lunchbox.
 The contents of the lunchbox were all assembled well before putting them into the lunchbox [but] there was no isolation between any of those contents.
 The Kubernetes system provides a lunchbox that allows for just-in-time expansion of the contents (scaling) and full isolation between every unique item in the lunchbox and the ability to remove any item without affecting any of the other contents (immutability).”